Differentially Private Decentralized Optimization with Relay Communication

-Thus, we focus on researches about differential privacy \cite{Dwork2014} which add inexact terms to shared message so as to interfere with the information obtained by the adversaries to achieve security in a probabilistic sense. \cite{H.-P. Cheng2019,L. Yu2019} focus on decentralized learning systems and achieves differential privacy and \cite{Wei2022} considers the security of communication channels in federated learning; \cite{Zhang2017} improves the original differential privacy mechanism and proposes primal variable perturbation and dual variable perturbation methods for ADMM; \cite{Huang2020} computes the overall privacy budget from all iterations.
-However, in \cite{H.-P. Cheng2019,L. Yu2019,Wei2022,Zhang2017,Huang2020}, there exists a contradiction that a small amount of differential-privacy noise is unable to defend strong privacy attacks but a large amount of differential privacy noise would affect the convergence accuracy of iterations.
-Thereby, some work attempts to reduce the noise coupled into the iterations while ensuring privacy preservation.
-For example, \cite{Zhang2018_1} regulates the privacy loss by adding private penalty perturbations in ADMM.
-Furthermore, \cite{Zhang2018} makes an improvement on the basis of \cite{Zhang2018_1}, where a linear approximation is applied to each even iteration, and makes only half of the iterations compromise privacy.
+Differential privacy adds inexact terms to shared message in order to interfere with the information obtained by the adversaries to achieve security in a probabilistic sense. \cite{H.-P. Cheng2019} and \cite{Lin2022} start to introduce differential privacy and client-level differential privacy into distributed learning systems for algorithm and agent privacy protection.
+However, there exists a contradiction that a small amount of differential privacy noise is insufficient to defend against strong privacy attacks, while a large amount of noise would impact the convergence rate and accuracy \cite{Cao2021}.
+Some existing works \cite{Abadi2016,Zhang2017,Huang2020} try to narrow the privacy budget of algorithms with new analysis of differential privacy theory.
+Other works \cite{ACheng2022,Xiao2023,Zhang2018_1} add additional restrictions or clipping to algorithms to minimize the effect of noise on accuracy.
+Only a few works attempt to reduce the noise coupled into the iterations while ensuring privacy preservation from the perspective of algorithmic framework design. \cite{Zhang2018} applies a linear approximation to modify the framework for even-numbered iterations on the basis of \cite{Zhang2018_1}, compromising privacy in only half of the iterations.

-We can notice that to achieve privacy preserving, the above work such as \cite{Zhang2018_1} and \cite{Zhang2018} empirically adapt the existing decentralized optimization algorithms.
-However, such intuition-based modifications lack a theoretical basis, and there is no explanation about the connection between optimization algorithms and privacy-preserving performance.
-Therefore, they cannot provide guidance on how to construct a privacy-preserving decentralized optimization algorithm with better security and effectiveness.
-Moreover, these algorithms are only applicable to convex and smooth loss functions or centralized optimization problems rather than solve general problems with nonsmooth terms in a decentralized form.
+However, the work \cite{Zhang2018} retains a original ADMM method during its odd-numbered iterations to eliminate the information leakage occurring in even-numbered iterations, which imposes a significant computational burden when the internal optimization problem lacks an analytical solution.
+There is no neat and intuitive theoretical result revealing that the privacy budget of \cite{Zhang2018} has an order reduction compared to that of \cite{Zhang2018_1}.
+Additionally, existing research still lacks discussion on the relationship between communication and privacy leakage in algorithm design frameworks, failing to provide guidance on constructing a decentralized optimization algorithm with enhanced security and accuracy.
+Besides, some of the above algorithms are only applicable to convex and smooth functions or centralized optimization problems rather than general problems with nonsmooth terms in a decentralized form.